Home / Stream/ Working with Data/ Packs/Packs Publication Standards

 The Pack ID:

-• Should (by convention) be all lowercase, using the hyphen (-) as a delimiter.
+• Should (by convention) be all lowercase, using hyphens (-) as delimiters.

 • Should not include the word “pack.”

-The Display Name is a human-friendly version of the Pack name that:
+The Display name is a friendly, human-readable version of the Pack name that:

 • Omits cc- and cribl-.

-• Uses spaces where appropriate, and proper capitalization.
+• Uses spaces where appropriate, and uses conventional capitalization.

-You can view or edit the Display Name in the Pack’s Settings screen.
+Within a Pack, you can view or edit the Display name on the Pack Settings tab.

 How to Review the Pack ID